Addressable quantum gates: Introduction

 \section{Introduction}

 The standard paradigm for quantum computation is the coprocessor model.
 In this model, quantum evolution is controlled by a purely classical device ---a conventional computer.
 Quantum computation is described as the list of elementary instructions ---the quantum gates--- sent to the coprocessor: the so-called quantum circuit.
+This representation has long been thought of as the {most} viable model of quantum computation, and it has been successful in realizing sizeable complexity gains on numerous useful algorithms.

+Several other models of quantum computation have been designed to offer other quantum computing possibilities, compared to the usual circuits (wire/gate) vision ---notably : one-way computing \cite{1wqc}, quantum walks \cite{Kempe}, adiabatic computing \cite{AdiabaticQC}, hybrid models and many more, some of which already proved their practical use time and time again.

-This representation has long been thought of as the only viable model of quantum computation, and it has been successful in realizing sizeable complexity gains on numerous useful algorithms.
-However, in the coprocessor model only the data is quantum.
-The control flow ---the order in which the gates are to be applied--- is classically determined and definite.
-In other words, the wiring between the gates is fixed.
-Albeit quantum, the data flows through the circuit in a definite manner, i.e. the flow of information is classical.
+However, even when sticking to the wire/gate point of view, one quickly notices that in the coprocessor model only the data is quantum.
+The control flow, i.e., the order in which the gates are to be applied, is classically determined and definite.
+In other words, the wiring between the gates is fixed and, albeit quantum, the data flows through the circuit in a definite, classical manner.

-Quantum mechanics allows for more: In \cite{ValironQSwitch} it was argued that classically ordered gates are not the only possible paradigm by constructing a new elementary circuit: the so-called quantum switch behaves like a \emph{quantum} test: given a qubit $q$ and a single instance of gates $U$ and $V$, the operation $\textsc{Switch}(q)(U)(V)$ realizes
+Quantum mechanics allows for more: in \cite{ValironQSwitch} it was argued by constructing a new elementary circuit, the so-called ``quantum switch'', that classically ordered gates are not the only possible paradigm of quantum computation.
+Instead, the quantum switch behaves like a \emph{quantum} test: given a qubit $q$ and a single instance of gates $U$ and $V$, the operation $\textsc{Switch}(q)(U)(V)$ realizes

-Adding the quantum switch to a circuit renders the orders of gates \emph{indefinite} \cite{Goswami_2018}: the order in which $U$ and $V$ are applied depends on the state of the ``control'' qubit $q$.
+Adding the quantum switch to a circuit renders the orders of gates \emph{indefinite} \cite{ValironQSwitch,OreshkovQuantumOrder,Goswami_2018}: the order in which $U$ and $V$ are applied depends on the state of the ``control'' qubit $q$.
 Hence, adding $\textsc{Switch}$ enables data \emph{and} computation to be in superposition.
 Notably, the quantum switch is not realizable in the coprocessor model, when only one instance of $U$ and $V$ is available~ \cite{ValironQSwitch}.
-Yet, it was shown to be realizable in experiments \cite{QswitchExp1,QswitchExp2,exp-N-switch}.
-Moreover, it allows for gains in both communication complexity \cite{OreshkovQuantumOrder} and algorithmic complexity compared to textbook circuits~ \cite{QswitchCompAdv}.
+Yet, it was shown to be realizable in experiments \cite{QswitchExp1,QswitchExp2,exp-N-switch,FirstExpICO}.
+Moreover, it allows for gains in terms of communication \cite{guerinExponentialCommunicationComplexity2016,Chiribella_perfectQCommunication,experimentalSuperiorComplexity} and algorithmic complexity compared to textbook circuits~ \cite{QswitchCompAdv}.